dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 Other configuration filter can be set for a Data Engineering Team to receive notifications about Timeliness (data delay) or Validity (data ingestion issues) issues than the filter set for a Data Asset Manager to receive notification messages about market completeness for missing a particular market data.

-When using multiple filtered notification configuration, DQOps will send the notification that matches the first notification unless the **Process additional notification filters** checkbox is set.
+When using multiple filtered notification configuration, DQOps will send the notification that matches the first notification in the ascending order of the priority value unless the **Process additional notification filters** checkbox is set.

-Setting to process additional filters makes that the first matching filter of configured filters will not break searching for the next filters in the priority descending order.
+Setting to process additional filters makes the first matching filter of configured filters will not break searching for the next filters.
 Then the process of searching and matching will continue to the next match.
+When it does not have setting of that flag, this filter will break the searching process.

-When it finds the next filter with no setting of that flag, this filter will break the next searching, sending the notification message.
+The notifications are send with use of all matched notification filters in this process.

 To break the process of searching for the next matching filter without sending the notification message, set the **Do not create incidents** option.

-// todo: screen how to configure filtered notification
+All preceding notifications that matches the filters are sent until the breaking filter will be matched.

-### Global notifications, connection notifications, default notifications
+### Difference between notifications configuration: global, connection, default

 The notifications configuration provides you two levels of settings: